 Partnership working

 The NOC works closely with its delivery partners, University of Liverpool and University of Southampton, to share best practice.
 The NOC is also involved with travel forums in both cities and the Energy Partnership in Southampton.
-The NOC is now also working with local schools in Southampton that are registered on the Eco-Schools scheme.

 Commitment to the Ocean – plastic pollution

 Marine plastic pollution is a big challenge facing our global oceans today.
-More than 8 million tonnes of plastic waste enters the ocean each year and floating plastic has been estimated at 5.25 trillion particles weighing 268,940 tonnes.
+More than eight million tonnes of plastic waste enters the ocean each year and floating plastic has been estimated at 5.25 trillion particles weighing 268,940 tonnes.
 As a world leading centre in ocean science, technology and business, with a core value of Environmental Responsibility, the National Oceanography Centre is committed to:

 - Undertaking fundamental research into the fate and impacts of plastics in the ocean